-Assessment and evaluation:

-Due to the precautions resulting from the Covid-19 pandemic, the course will run primarily online via MS TEAMS with WEEK 1 and WEEK 2 allowed for contact sessions where everything necessary will be explained.

-Online classes will follow and will take place according to our schedule and our Syllabus via MS TEAMS.
-However, necessary changes may apply according to the updated pandemic situation and will be announced in advance via Notice Board or via email.

-Attendance - students are expected to attend each class according to the schedule.
+1.Attendance - students are expected to attend each class according to the schedule.
 Should the student miss three or more classes, he/she will not receive credits for the course no matter what his/her overall results are on the test(s).
 The student must be on time for class or he/she will be marked as absent.
-This applies to both contact (W1, W2) and online classes.

-Active participation, completed homework assignments - students are required to come prepared and do their best with respect to active participation in seminar sessions.
+2.Active participation, completed homework assignments - students are required to come prepared and do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own copies of the required materials and complete the assigned tasks and exercises.
 Should you fail to bring your own copy or a completed home assignment for a particular seminar, you will be marked as absent.
-This applies to both contact (W1, W2) and online classes.

-Final assessment - the students will write 2 tests; in WEEK 7 and WEEK 13 (14).
-If possible, depending on the updated pandemic situation, the students will write TEST 1 and TEST 2 during a contact class - exact date, time, room will be announced via Notice Board.
-If impossible, depending on the updated pandemic situation, the students will write TEST 1 and TEST 2 online - exact date, time, room will be announced via Notice Board.
-There are no re-takes.

-The final grade will be calculated as a sum of grades from the two parts - tests (50%+50%).
+3.Final assessment - students will take 2 tests, in WEEK 7 and WEEK 12 or 13.
+Final grade will be calculated as a total sum of grades from the two tests.
 The final grade for the course will be based on the following grading scale.

-Should you have any questions on the above explained forms of assessment, address them to your lecturer at the beginning of the semester.
+A 93-100%B 86-92%C 78-85%D 72-77%E 65-71%FX 64 and less.
+Should you have any questions on the forms of assessment, address them to your lecturer at the beginning of the semester.

-The aim is to provide the students with information on how the British/American political system operates.
-To understand the nature of British/American political development and society, key institutions and practices in British/American politics including the attitudes and behaviour of British/American citizens.
+The aim is to provide the students with information on how the British/American political system operates and to understand the nature of British/American political development and society, key institutions and practices in British/American politics including the attitudes and behaviour of British/American citizens.
+The principal aim of the course is to familiarize students with the development and the consequences of political institutions.
+Political Theory helps us better understand the concepts that have shaped our politics, including freedom, equality, individuality, democracy and justice.
+The student will be able to implement the theory in exploration how a better or more balanced political world could be created.